The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 2 K. Marx and F. Engels.
 Op.
 T. 29, p.
 360.

-life forced him to solve social issues.
-The agrarian problem was acute for Italy.
-Representatives of the bourgeois-democratic camp, to which Garibaldi belonged, again faced her.
-He did not have a developed agrarian program, but he tried in every way he could to alleviate the plight of the peasants.
-In the areas he occupied, he freed the peasants from exorbitant taxes.
+business, life forced him to decide and social issues.
+The acute problem for Italy was the agricultural one.
+Representatives of the bourgeois-democratic camp, to which Garibaldi belonged, again encountered it.
+He did not have a developed agrarian program, but he tried in every way he could to alleviate the lot of the peasants.
+In the areas he occupied, he freed peasants from exorbitant taxes.

-The consequence of Garibaldi's policy was the desire of the broad masses to come under his banner.
-But neither Cavour nor the main command agreed to increase the size of his detachment.
+The consequence of Garibaldi's policy was the desire of the broad masses to join his banner.
+But neither Cavour nor the main command agreed to increase the number of his detachment.
 Moreover, Garibaldi was under police surveillance.
-K. Marx wrote about this: "The Paris correspondent of The Times writes today that the Bonapartists are already grumbled about Garibaldi's" glory "and that" several selected police agents "have penetrated into his detachment, sending detailed reports about him."
+K. Marx wrote on this occasion: “The Paris correspondent of the Times writes today that the Bonapartists are already grumbling greatly about Garibaldi’s “glory” and that his detachment has been infiltrated by “several selected police agents” who are sending detailed reports about him” 3 .

-The successful struggle against the Austrians on the fronts contributed to the growth of the revolutionary movement.
-Popular uprisings broke out in Tuscany, Parma, Modena, in the Papal State.
-The national liberation movement took on a wide scale and could lead to the creation of a united and independent Italy.
-This raised concerns and was not part of the plans of Napoleon III.
-Therefore, deciding that after the victories won, he would be able to get the concessions he needed from the Austrian emperor, he hurried to end the war behind the back of his ally.
-On July 11, 1859, the Villafranca Armistice was signed.
-Garibaldi was full of anger and did not accept the truce.
-But he was glad that this truce would finally untie the hands of him and all Italian patriots: the royal war was over, and a real, people's war would begin.
-This shameful truce, which - consolidated the fragmentation of Italy and supplemented the Austrian oppression with the French dictatorship, caused an explosion of indignation in the country.
-“The emergence of the Italian nation,” Marx wrote about the Villafranca Treaty, “was accompanied by a sophisticated insult ...”
+The successful fight against the Austrians at the fronts contributed to the growth of the revolutionary movement.
+Popular uprisings broke out in Tuscany, Parma, Modena, and in the Papal State.
+National liberation the movement took on a wide scope and could lead to the creation of a united and independent Italy.
+This caused concern and was not part of Napoleon III's plans.
+Therefore, he, deciding that after the victories he would be able to obtain the concessions he needed from the Austrian emperor, hastened to end the war behind the back of his ally.
+On July 11, 1859, the Truce of Villafranca was signed.
+Garibaldi was full of anger and did not recognize the truce.
+But he was glad that this truce would finally free his hands and all Italian patriots: the royal war was over, and the real one would begin, people's war.
+This shameful truce, which consolidated the fragmentation of Italy and complemented Austrian oppression with French dictatorship, caused an explosion of indignation in the country.
+“The emergence of the Italian nation,” wrote K. Marx regarding the Treaty of Villafranca, “is accompanied by a sophisticated insult...”
 The democratic forces of Italy did not recognize this truce.
-A powerful movement of the popular masses arose throughout the country.
-Summing up his article on the Treaty of Villafranca, Marx wrote that "the Italian revolution can intervene in the matter to change the picture of the entire peninsula."
+A powerful movement of the masses arose throughout the country.
+Summarizing his article on the Treaty of Villafranca, Marx wrote that “the Italian revolution may intervene to change the picture of the entire peninsula” 4 .
 It happened as Marx foresaw.
-During the summer of 1859, the number of mass demonstrations increased every day, and the heat of revolutionary energy intensified.
-Particularly threatening was the indignation of the broad masses in Central Italy.
+During the summer of 1859, the number of mass protests increased every day, and the intensity of revolutionary energy intensified.
+The indignation of the broad masses in Central Italy was especially threatening.

-The South also rebelled behind Central Italy.
-At the end of 1859, Sicily rose again against the oppression of the Spanish Bourbons.
-On April 4, 1860, under the leadership of the leader of the Sicilian republicans, Rosalino Pilo, an uprising began in Palermo.
-Mazzini's Republican Party has decided to take the leadership of the movement in Sicily into its own hands.
-To assist the rebels in Genoa, the so-called "Sicilian Committee" was organized.
-He began to prepare an expedition to Sicily with the expectation of capturing the island, and from there, with the help of the rebels, undertake a campaign to the mainland and take possession of the entire Kingdom of Naples.
-This campaign was led by Garibaldi.
-This is how the legendary campaign of the Red Shirts, the Garibaldi "Thousand", was conceived, which played a major role in the unification of Italy.
-The social composition of the "Thousand" was the most diverse: almost half of the expedition was made up of the proletarian strata - workers, artisans, the urban poor; there were many students, representatives of the petty bourgeoisie, the intelligentsia (engineers, lawyers, doctors, artists, poets, writers).
-There was not a single peasant in The Thousand, as Garibaldi himself noted with great regret 5.
+Beyond Central Italy, the South also rebelled.
+At the end of 1859, Sicily again rose up against the oppression of the Spanish Bourbons.
+On April 4, 1860, under the leadership of the leader of the Sicilian Republicans, Rosalino Pilo, an uprising began in Palermo.
+Mazzini's Republican Party decided to take the leadership of the movement in Sicily into its own hands.
+To assist the rebels in Genoa, the so-called “Sicilian Committee” was organized.
+He began to prepare an expedition to Sicily with the expectation of capturing the island, and from there, with the help of the rebels, launch a campaign to the mainland and take possession of the entire Kingdom of Naples.
+Garibaldi led this campaign.
+This is how the legendary campaign of the Red Shirts, Garibaldi’s “Thousand”, was conceived, which played a major role in the unification of Italy.
+Social composition The “thousands” were very diverse: almost half of the expedition consisted of proletarian strata - workers, artisans, the urban poor; there were many students, representatives of the petty bourgeoisie, and intellectuals (engineers, lawyers, doctors, artists, poets, writers).
+There was not a single peasant in the “Thousand,” as Garibaldi himself noted with great regret 5 .

 5 G. Garibaldi.
 Le Mille.
 Paris.
 1875, p.
 4.

-help me.
-Italy knows them: these are the ones who become v build, as soon as danger arises, - good, generous comrades who dedicated their lives to their homeland, gave her every last drop of their blood, expecting no other rewards except a clear conscience ...
-To arms! ..
-"6.
+me to the rescue.
+Italy knows them: these are the ones who become V formation, as soon as danger appears, - good, generous comrades who dedicated their lives to their homeland, gave it up to last straw his blood, without expecting any other reward than clear conscience...
+To arms!.."
+6.

-Until now, there is a discussion in the scientific literature on the question of Cavour's attitude to the "Thousand" expedition.
-As you know, Cavour not only tried to force Garibaldi to abandon the expedition, but also intended to arrest him in order to disrupt the dispatch of the Thousand.
-Disregarding widely known documents, traditional bourgeois-liberal historiography argues that Cavour could not help contributing, more or less secretly, to the expedition to Sicily.
-Some authors, who are more cautious in their formulations, say: yes, it is possible that Cavour did not contribute to the dispatch of the expedition, but his merit lies in the fact that he did not interfere with it.
-In fact, Cavour did not prevent the sending of the "Thousand" only because he was unable to do so, being forced to reckon with public opinion.
-Cavour himself wrote about this, many memoirists testify to this, including Garibaldi.
-Here is Cavour's letter dated May 12, 1860 to the Ambassador of Piedmont in Paris K. Nigra: "I am sorry about Garibaldi's expedition, and I am doing and will do what is possible so that it does not cause new complications.
-I did not prevent Garibaldi from implementing his project , because in order to do this, it would have to use force, but the government cannot neglect the fact that an attempt to stop Garibaldi would cause great discontent ...
-Wanting to dispel the intrigues of the opposition on the eve of the elections ...
-I cannot use violent measures, to thwart aid destined for Sicily "7.
+There is still a debate in the scientific literature on the question of Cavour’s attitude to the “Thousand” expedition.
+As you know, Cavour not only tried to force Garibaldi to abandon the expedition, but also intended to arrest him in order to disrupt the departure of the Thousand.
+Disregarding widely known documents, traditional bourgeois-liberal historiography asserts that Cavour could not help but more or less secretly facilitate the expedition to Sicily.
+Some authors who are more careful in their formulations say: yes, it is possible that Cavour did not contribute to the sending of the expedition, but his merit lies in the fact that he did not interfere with it.
+In fact, Cavour did not prevent the dispatch of the Thousand only because he was not able to do so, being forced to reckon with public opinion.
+Cavour himself wrote about this, and many memoirists, including Garibaldi, testify to this.
+Here is a letter from Cavour dated May 12, 1860 to the Ambassador of Piedmont in Paris C. Nigra: “I regret Garibaldi’s expedition, and I am doing and will do what is possible so that it does not cause new complications.
+I did not prevent Garibaldi from carrying out his project , since in order to do this, it would be necessary to use force.
+But the government cannot neglect the fact that an attempt to stop Garibaldi would cause great discontent...
+Wishing to dispel the intrigues of the opposition on the eve of the elections...
+I cannot use violent measures, to prevent aid destined for Sicily" 7 .

-It is impossible to read Garibaldi's story about the battles for the liberation of Sicily and southern Italy without excitement.
-With sincere pathos, he narrates in his "Memoirs" about the battles, which, according to F. Engels, bore "the stamp of a military genius."
-Calatafimi, Palermo, Milazzo, Reggio, Volturno - each of these battles inspired Italian patriots, amazed contemporaries: politicians, diplomats, military specialists.
-Studying in detail Garibaldi's campaign from Marsala to Palermo, F. Engels noted that this was "one of the most amazing military exploits of our century, and it would have been almost inexplicable if the prestige of a revolutionary general had not preceded his triumphant march."
+One cannot read Garibaldi's story about the battles for the liberation of Sicily and Southern Italy without excitement.
+With sincere pathos, he narrates in his “Memoirs” about the battles, which, according to F. Engels, bore the “stamp of a military genius.”
+Calatafimi, Palermo, Milazzo, Reggio, Volturno - each of these battles inspired Italian patriots and amazed their contemporaries: politicians, diplomats, and military specialists.
+Studying in detail Garibaldi's campaign from Marsala to Palermo, F. Engels noted that this is “one of the most amazing military feats of our century, and it would be almost inexplicable if the prestige of the revolutionary general had not preceded his triumphal march” 8 .

-Garibaldi operated in Sicily in close contact with the rebel movement.
-After consulting with the local leaders of the Republican Party, the partisan leader worked out a general plan of action.
-The rebels began to flock to Garibaldi, armed with whatever they could - lances, sabers, knives, clubs, axes.
-Already in Salemi, located near Marsala, 4 thousand armed peasants joined Garibaldi's detachment.
-A new government emerged on the island.
-It was organized in the form of a revolutionary democratic dictatorship, and Garibaldi assumed the title of dictator of the Ci-
+Garibaldi acted in Sicily in close contact with the rebel movement.
+After consulting with local leaders of the Republican Party, the partisan leader worked out overall plan actions.
+Rebels began to flock to Garibaldi, armed with whatever they could - pikes, sabers, knives, clubs, axes.
+Already in Salemi, located near Marsala, 4 thousand armed peasants joined Garibaldi’s detachment.
+Arose on the island new government.
+It was organized in the form of a revolutionary democratic dictatorship, and Garibaldi accepted the title of dictator of Si-

 6 G. Garibaldi.
 Scritti e discorsi politici e militari.
 Vol. I. Bologna.
 1934, pp. 239 - 241.